|

 A small bay with coconut palm

-trees and crystal clear waters, ideal for snorkling.
-You
+trees and crystal clear waters, ideal for snorkelling.

 Pompierre